CrazyInfin8/Mino/README.md

 # Mino - (Pronounced: ミノ) - Minimalist Game Framework

 Mino is a minimalistic game framework similar to GLFW and SDL2 but without the bloat.
-Mino is meant to make it easier to create cross platform with tiny binary sizes.
+Mino is meant to make it easier to create cross platform games with tiny binary sizes.

 Mino is still under development but is available in case others may want to use it as reference.